Esri/arcgis-js-vscode-snippets/README.md

 A copy of the license is available in the repository's [license.txt](License.txt) file.

-Information on the ArcGIS API for JavaScript licensing can be found here: https://developers.arcgis.com/javascript/latest/guide/licensing/.
+Information on the ArcGIS Maps SDK for JavaScript licensing can be found here: https://developers.arcgis.com/javascript/latest/guide/licensing/.